P.O. Box 78, Markesan, WI 53946

 From candidate website

-Joan Ballweg was born the oldest of four to a first generation American in West Allis, WI on March 16, 1952.
-After graduating from Nathan Hale High School in 1970, Joan received her Bachelor of Arts in elementary education from the University of Wisconsin-Stevens Point.
-Joan and husband Tom married in 1974 and settled down in Markesan, WI after purchasing an agricultural and lawn equipment dealership.
+Joan Ballweg was born the oldest of four to a first generation American in West Allis on March 16, 1952.
+After graduating from Nathan Hale High School in 1970, Joan received her bachelor of arts in elementary education from the University of Wisconsin-Stevens Point.
+Joan and husband, Tom, married in 1974 and settled down in Markesan after purchasing Ballweg Implement, a John Deere agricultural and lawn equipment dealership, in 1976.

-While Joan and Tom together ran a successful business in Markesan, Joan began to demonstrate her leadership and commitment to the community.
-In 1984, she chaired the Markesan Revitalization Committee and in the fall of 1986 was elected as Alderperson to the Markesan City Council.
+While Joan and Tom together ran a successful John Deere dealership in Markesan, Joan began to demonstrate her leadership and commitment to the community.
+In 1984, she chaired the Markesan Revitalization Committee and in the fall of 1986 was elected as alderperson to the Markesan City Council.
 Joan helped to found the Markesan PTA in 1987 to fight against all day kindergarten and served as its president in 1989.
-Joan served as alderperson to the Markesan City Council until being elected to serve as Mayor in the fall of 1990, a capacity in which she served until 1997.
+Joan served as alderperson to the Markesan City Council until being elected to serve as mayor in the fall of 1990, a capacity in which she served until 1997.

 Joan has exhibited leadership in education, business and health care.
 She participated as a spokesperson for the City of Markesan school referendum in 1998 and served as a member of the Waupun Memorial Hospital Board of Directors from 1999 to 2005, after serving as Chairperson of the board from 2002 to 2005 and on the management committee of Agnesian HealthCare Enterprises, LLC from 2003 to 2004.

-Joan and husband Tom live in Markesan, WI.
-They have three adult children who reside outside the district, Jeffrey (Julie), Kristen (Mike) and Rebecca, and one grandson, Emmett (2).
+Joan and her husband live in Markesan.
+They have three adult children who reside outside the district, Jeffrey, with his wife Julie and son Emmett, Kristen, and Becky